Oscar Adelman, Co-Founder and CEO

 1. What is Remi?

 Remi is a direct to consumer sleep and wellness company based in San Francisco.
-We’re a team of former VCs, Founders, and Product all-stars from the likes of Estée Lauder, and is backed by Tier 1 VC fund Foundation Capital.
+We’re backed by Tier 1 VC fund Foundation Capital.
 Our first product is a custom night guard sold directly to consumers via an at-home impression process.
 In the US, where between 1/3 and 1/5 of adults suffer from teeth grinding, we provide a high-quality custom solution between the one size fits all over-the-counter guards and $500-800 custom guards sold by dentists.
 We utilize an advanced production process, making night guards thinner and more comfortable, and an innovative business model that sells on a subscription or single purchase basis, allowing for a sustainable and scalable revenue model.
 We also launched custom teeth whitening kits and have a product roadmap that continues our mission of unlocking the best in our customers with effective products and exceptional services that soothe, restore, and revitalize.

 2. How did you come up with Remi?

-Remi was born out of a real pain point of ours.
-Both Yana and I have been grinding our teeth for the better part of a decade.
-Like most teeth grinders, we’ve tried it all – we’ve tried multiple one-size-fits-none solutions from the drug store and we’ve had multiple night guards made custom at the dentist office and have paid $500+ (I once paid $950 at a dental office in New York..)
+Remi was born out of a real pain point.
+I have been grinding our teeth for the better part of a decade.
+Like most teeth grinders, we’ve tried it all – we’ve tried multiple one-size-fits-none solutions from the drug store and I’ve had multiple night guards made custom at the dentist office and have paid $500+ (I once paid $950 at a dental office in New York..)
 Back in November 2019 I had lost my fifth or sixth custom night guard.
 I know I sound careless, but it’s so easy to lose this little piece of transparent plastic when traveling or just living a busy lifestyle.
 I started thinking about how much money I had spent over the last few years on these little pieces of plastic.
 I thought about how gross they get.
 I thought about what a pain it is to make the dentist appointment, go to the office, get the impressions done – which always took less than 5 minutes despite waiting in the reception room for 20 minutes filling out paperwork – and then having to drive back two or three weeks later to pick it up.
 It was one of those “there has to be a better way” moments.
 I started looking into the space, found the outsourced labs the dental offices all used were marking this piece of plastic up 200% and then the dental offices were marking it up another 400%.
-I called Yana, we spoke for hours on the phone every day for a week figuring out how we could do this better, and the rest is history.
+The rest is history.

 3. Can Remi work alongside Dentists or is this an alternative?